 Labour market and skills

-- Bradford’s labour market position is relatively poor when compared to regional and national averages, and the affects of the recession are still being felt
+- Bradford’s labour market position is relatively poor when compared to regional and national averages, and the effects of the recession are still being felt

 - Bradford’s employment rate at 64.2% remains significantly below the UK average (70.6%), and unemployment rate at 12.9% is significantly higher than the UK.
 Bradford also has a high level of economic activity (the highest in the Yorkshire & Humber region)